ngshaohui/pyclara/list_manipulation.md

 ### Working with iterators

+If a Python function requires an iterator, it is alright to pass in a collection since all collections can be made into iterables.

 Iterators exist since they offer a clear predefined method to keep track of the current position in a collection.

 They provide time and space efficiency in our code, since an operation can be deferred indefinitely until the element is requested (lazy evaluation).
 This also allows us to deal with other input sources of data such as streams, which could contain infinite elements.